azizsonawalla/pino/docs/api.md

   level: 'foo'
 })
 logger.foo('hi')
-logger.info('hello') // Will throw an error saying info in not found in logger object
+logger.info('hello') // Will throw an error saying info is not found in logger object
 ```

 #### `mixin` (Function):